6 Reasons to Consider Supplements for Dogs

 Your Dog Is Moving Slower

+Supplements alone are generally insufficient for relieving the pain of arthritis.
 “A supplement combined with other medications, like an NSAID (nonsteroidal anti-inflammatory drug), prescribed by your veterinarian will help keep your arthritic pet comfortable,” she adds.

-Your Dog is a Stress Ball
+Your Dog Is a Stress Ball

-Frione says to look for supplements containing L-theanine or L-tryptophan.
+Dr. Frione says to look for supplements containing L-theanine or L-tryptophan.
 “They are both amino acids that help reduce the stress response and promote relaxation,” she explains.
 “A supplement with those amino acids along with a well-balanced diet will help anxiety conditions.”

-Ochoa recommends supplements containing CBD (cannabidiol) for helping keep dogs calm during stressful situations.
+Dr. Ochoa recommends supplements containing CBD (cannabidiol) for helping keep dogs calm during stressful situations.
 “CBD affects the endocannabinoid system, a complex system that contains multiple different receptors that play an important regulatory role throughout the body,” she says.

 CBD helps activate receptors in the brain, which produces a calming effect.